mit-rss/wall_follower_sim/README.md

 ## Lab Overview

 All instructions detailed here should happen in your docker container.
+All of the work that you will do in this lab will be by modifying the wall_follower.py file.

 ### 1. Send Drive Commands